Intra ID service principals: Audit expiring secrets and certificates

 Prerequisites

-The following are the requirements for implemeting this solution
+The requirements for implemeting this solution are listed below.

-• Set permission on ressource group and ressources inside ressource group
+• Set permission on resource group and resources inside the resource group

 • Microsoft Graph